Vista-Technology/yanq/README.md

 ### Arista cEOS Topology

 We are testing our environment with a simple 3-nodes Spine/Leaf topology.
-We have chosen rely on [Arista](https://www.arista.com/en/) technology beacuse of the flexibility and semplicity they provide.
-In fact we are using containerized EOS images in conjunctions with [Docker-topo NG](https://github.com/Vista-Technology/docker-topo-ng), a software that allows you to replicate a network topology using docker technologies.
+We have chosen to rely on [Arista](https://www.arista.com/en/) technology because of the flexibility and simplicity they provide.
+In fact, we are using containerized EOS images in conjunctions with [Docker-topo NG](https://github.com/Vista-Technology/docker-topo-ng), a software that allows you to replicate a network topology using docker technologies.

 We also added to Host nodes, one per Leaf, useful to test network connectivity if everything is ok.